AtmolanderMimi/basm/book/src/fibonacci.md

 If you did everything well, now the program should output 89!
-(or `Y`, if it does output this you can use the `-m` flag on the basm interpreter to output cells as numbers) You can try to simply fiddle with `Vdesired_index` to get different numbers from the fibonacci sequence.
+(or `Y`, if it does output this you can use the `-m` flag on the basm interpreter to output cells as numbers) You can try to fiddle with the value of `Vdesired_index` to get different numbers from the fibonacci sequence.
 Be weary though, the bf interpreter that comes with the basm cli defaults to using cells of unsigned 8 bit integers, meaning that numbers are limited from 0-255!
-To change the size of the cells use `-c 16` flag to get 16 bit unsigned cells.
+To change the size of the cells, use `-c 16` flag to get 16 bit unsigned cells.

 ## Adding User Control

 We will now be adding a very small amount of user input to our program: we'll let the user decide which number they want from the fibonacci sequence.
 This may seem simple, and it is!
 Rather than increasing a cell until we reach the desired value, we can simply decrease the cell containing the desired value until we reach zero.
-It's a bit different from the last version thought, as in the desired value will be stored in a cell rather than be a constant.
+It's a bit different from the last version thought since the desired value will be stored in a cell rather than be a constant.

 ```basm
 ALIS Aa 0;